determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 **********************************

 Cluster administrators for Kubernetes installations can define additional resource managers for connecting the Determined master service with remote clusters.
-To define a single resource manager or designate the default resource manager, do not define it under ``additional_resource_manager``;
+Support for notebooks and other workloads that require proxying on remote clusters is currently under development.

-instead, use the primary ``resource_manager`` key.
+To define a single resource manager or designate the default resource manager, do not define it under ``additional_resource_manager``; instead, use the primary ``resource_manager`` key.

 Resource manager names must be unique among all defined resource managers.